John Smith (vegetarian): Writing

-In 1845, Smith published a book promoting vegetarianism, Fruits and Farinacea, which he dedicated to Dr William Lambe, a long-standing advocate of the diet.
-The book received widespread attention in the contemporary press.
+In 1845, Smith published Fruits and Farinacea, a work advocating vegetarianism.
+He dedicated the book to Dr William Lambe, an advocate of the diet.
+Gregory states that the book received attention in the contemporary press.
 A second edition was published in New York in 1854, edited and annotated by American physician Russell Thacher Trall.
 An abridged edition was published posthumously in 1873, edited by Francis William Newman.

 In 1860, Smith published a lacto-ovo vegetarian cookbook, The Principles and Practice of Vegetarian Cookery, written at the request of James Simpson and dedicated to him.
 A second edition appeared in 1866 under the title Vegetable Cookery.

 Other interests

 Smith lectured on scientific topics and spiritualism.
 In 1849, he attended the Paris Peace Conference.

 Personal life and death

 Smith was married to Mary Smith.
-He died at his home, the Mount in Malton, on 13 August 1870, aged 75.
-Several local businesses closed on the day of his funeral as a mark of respect.
+He died at his home, The Mount, Malton, on 13 August 1870, aged 75.
+Several local businesses closed on the day of his funeral.